kiberStender/fpJS/README.md

   b = f 5 -- 6
 ```

-Notice that x borns with a different value each time we call the function, but it never changes its value.
+Notice that x born with a different value each time we call the function, but it never changes its value.
 That's the core idea of
 functional paradigm.
-This helps a lot for us do maintain the code, because we can easily track the variable values and for
+This helps us a lot maintaining the code, because we can easily track the variable values and for
-advanced language compilers like scala and haskell it helps to make the compiler your friend warning you about problems that may
+advanced language compilers like Scala and Haskell it helps to make the compiler your friend warning you about problems that may
-occur.
+occur with powerful and simple syntax.

 ### About functions